Want to help us continue our work? All donations are tax deductible.

 In the examples shown, the anonymous authority appears in quotes.

-09:56: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : There are "those that say" you can test too much, without identifying who those people are that say that.
+09:56: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : There are "those that say" you can test too much, without identifying who those people are.

-1:00:57: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : "The biggest analysts" are saying the market's fate rests entirely with Trump, while not identifying who any of those analysts are.[16]
+1:00:57: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : "The biggest analysts" are saying the market's fate rests entirely with Trump, without identifying who the analysts are.[15]

-12:55: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : "The heads of many countries" have praised Trump's COVID response, while not identifying who any of these world leaders are.
+12:55: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : "The heads of many countries" have praised Trump's COVID response, without identifying who these world leaders are.